MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftItemWizard.md

 To make our glass sword act like, well, a sword made out of fragile glass, let's set the durability to 3.

-- **Repair Item**: If you want to be able to repair your item, this is where you set what materials should be used and the percentage your item will be repaired.
+- **Repair Item**: If you want to be able to repair your sword, this is where you set what material should be used.

-Click the **+** next to the repair materials field.
-A serach field will be displayed.
-Enter "glass".
+Click the drop-down menu next to the repair materials field.
-Select the "Glass" entry.
-Because glass is a recycleable material, let's also add "glass_bottle" and "glass_pane" to the list.
-Set the Repair Amount to 100 percent.
+Enter "glass" in the search field and select "Glass."

+- **Repair Amount**: Set the precentage of how much one unit of material will repair your item.

+Let's encourage recycling by setting this to 100%.

+- **Food**

 - **Furnace Fuel**: Check this if you want to be able to burn the item in a furnace like wood or coal.
 - **Place Entity**: Check this if you want to be able to place the entity on the ground.